TABLE OF CONTENTS

 Look Into ‘Just in Time’

 With this inventory process, products are made to order.
 As such, businesses don’t complete product or supply orders until receiving a customer order.
 This technique is designed to reduce waste and upfront costs you might spend purchasing and storing inventory in preparation for eventual client orders.
 A downside is that lead times for ordering can be impacted if supply shortages occur.
+For example, at the height of the COVID-19 pandemic in the U.S. in 2020, supply chains were disrupted, and businesses that use the JIT method were often short on inventory.
+In 2021, shipping containers are still in short supply for international deliveries, further compounding inventory availability.
+While many companies remain committed to the JIT method for inventory management, they’re increasing safety stock or diversifying their inventory sources to avoid stock shortages in the future.

 Consider Drop Shipping